lmammino/loige.co/content/posts/2021-08-04_provision-ubuntu-ec2-with-cdk/index.md

 )
 ```

-With these changes we should be able to get everything working, but before doing that let's do one last change: let's add an output parameter so that, once our stack is deployed, we can see the URL to our web server running nginx.
+With these changes, we should be able to get everything working, but before doing that let's do one last change: let's add an output parameter so that, once our stack is deployed, we can see the URL to our web server running nginx.

 ### Adding an output value in CDK